San Juan, Puerto Rico Port Guide

 What You Need to Know about the San Juan, Puerto Rico Cruise Port

 While I enjoy history and architecture, my children do not, so they were quite bored at this port of call.
-If we visit again, I will definitely not just walk around Old San Juan, but purchase an excursion to either El Yunque Rainforest or the Sky High Dining Experience.
-Those are much more aligned to their interests.
+If we visit again, I will not just walk around Old San Juan but also purchase an excursion to El Yunque Rainforest or the Sky High Dining Experience.
+Those are much more aligned with their interests.

 Great Things about San Juan

 The city is known for its famous and stunning blue cobblestone streets, but if you’re a cruiser with mobility issues, this may prove a barrier when navigating on your own.
-Wondering why the cobblestones of San Juan are blue?
-The slag turns blue over time from exposure to moisture.
+While those cobblestones can be a pain to navigate, they're beautiful and interesting because they're blue from the slag that changes color over time from exposure to moisture.

 Terminals at Port of San Juan

-There are two cruise piers at San Juan: Old San Juan Terminal and the Pan American Terminal, that combined can accommodate up to nine cruise ships.
+San Juan has two cruise piers, the Old San Juan Terminal, and the Pan American Terminal, which accommodate up to nine cruise ships.
 Cruisers calling on the Old San Juan Terminal are in luck because they disembark right in the middle of all of the city’s best sites.

-If you dock at Pan American Terminal, however, don’t despair as it’s only about a 10-minute taxi ride to the city center.
-It’s good to check your cruise documents in advance to determine which terminal location you’ll port to plan your day properly.
+If you dock at Pan American Terminal, don’t despair; it’s only about a 10-minute taxi ride to the city center.
+It’s good to check your cruise documents to determine which terminal location you’ll port to plan your day properly.

 Free Things to Do at the San Juan Cruise Port